-Earlier still, hundreds of Spotify usernames and passwords showed up as a publicly accessible file on Pastebin indicating that hackers have had a way to get access to user credentials for a while now.
+Earlier still, hundreds of Spotify usernames and passwords showed up as a publicly accessible file on Pastebin, indicating that hackers have had a way to access user credentials for a while now.
 There’s been no respite in users claiming hacked accounts which suggests that not all security loopholes have been closed off.

 How can I stop my Spotify account from being hacked?

 There’s a good chance that most of us have created an account on a less-than-secure website.
 If you’ve reused your password, it may be available on the internet along with your email address.
 The aforementioned Have I Been Pwned is a great tool for checking if your email address has been compromised as part of a wider data breach.
 According to the site, over nine billion user accounts across over 400 websites have been breached to date.

 Everyone should also be using a good password manager and locker.
-Combined with a strong, unique password, a good password locker can drastically reduce the chances of your account getting hacked.
-LastPass, for example, is a great option to generate unique passwords for every website and to store them safely.
+Combined with a strong and unique password, a good password locker can drastically reduce the chances of your account getting hacked.
+LastPass, for example, is a great option for generating unique passwords for every website and storing them safely.
 The app is cross-platform and lets you access your passwords on the go via the mobile app.

 Spotify is yet to implement two-factor support despite repeated hacks.

 A recent study by Microsoft claims that multi-factor authentication can prevent over 99.9% of account hacking attempts.
-By requiring an additional authentication component, be it a one-time-password received via SMS, a secure authenticator like Authy or even a physical authentication key, the chances of your account getting breached reduce drastically.
+By requiring an additional authentication component, be it a one-time password received via SMS, a secure authenticator like Authy, or even a physical authentication key, the chances of your account getting breached reduce drastically.

 Unfortunately, Spotify is yet to roll out two-factor authentication support for the streaming service.
 Despite multiple petitions and requests for secure authentication, the company hasn’t made any moves to enable the security feature.
 Spotify does allow two-factor authentification for Spotify for Artists accounts, but the company refused to comment when we reached out to confirm if two-factor support was something it was working on.